DimaGorp/ASKII_ALgorithm-SFML-wxWidgets/README.md

 MyPortfolio

 # Building for MacOS
-To download brew type this command(if you have brew installed go to downloading SFML):
+To download homebrew type this command(if you do have a brew you do not need this commmand):
 ```console
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```